ultimatecoder/ultimatecoder.github.io/_posts/2017-12-05-book-review-docker-up-running.md

 I got a printed copy at nearly 450 INR (roughly rounding to 7 USD, where 1 USD = 65 INR) from Amazon.
 That prize is fairly acceptable with respect to the print quality.
-The book begins with a little history of the container (Docker is an implementation of the container).
-Initial chapters gives a higher level overview of Docker tools combining Docker engine, Docker image, Docker registry, Docker compose and Docker container.
-Authors had indicated software patterns where Docker is not suitable.
+The book begins with a brief history of containers (Docker containers are a new kind of virtualization).
+The initial chapters gives a higher level overview of Docker tools combining Docker engine, Docker image, Docker registry, Docker compose and Docker container.
+The authors also mentionned software patterns where Docker is not suitable.
 I insist you do not skip that topic.
 I skipped the dedicated chapter on installing Docker.
 I will advise you to skip irrelevant topics because the chapters are not interlinked.
-You must have to read chapter 5 discussing the behavior of the container.
+Chapter 5 discussing the behavior of containers is a must read.
 That chapter cleared many of my confusions.
-Somehow I lost in between, but re-reading helped.
-Such chapters are enough for getting an overview of Docker containers and image.
+Somehow I was lost in between, but re-reading helped.
+Such chapters will give you an overview of Docker containers and images.
 Next chapters are focused more on best practices to setup the Docker engine.
 To be frank I was not aware of ways to debug the container at runtime.
 Nor about strategies for logging it.
 Even not on monitoring containers and a host machine.
 This book